shawlleyw/shawlleyw.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, I'm Shaoyu Wang, a last-year undergraduate at [Huazhong University of Science and Technology](https://english.hust.edu.cn/).
+Hi, I'm **Shaoyu Wang**, a last-year undergraduate at [Huazhong University of Science and Technology](https://english.hust.edu.cn/).
 Now I'm pursuing my bechelor degree in Computer Science and Technology.

 My research interests lie in computer architecture and machine learning system.
 I'm looking forward to improving the performance of intensive computing especially in the field of AI through software and hardware.

-### Research Experience
+#### Research Experience

 **National University of Singapore**
-- From July 2023
+- From July 2023 to the present
 - Advised by [Prof. Yang You](https://www.comp.nus.edu.sg/~youy/)
 - Topic: efficient LLM serving system